 - No established regional trade with projections based on unproven market expectations, such as those associated with a new free trade zone.

 - Established regional trade with substantial transshipment.

 - Established hinterland general cargo trade but with a low market penetration factor.

-- Established regional and national trade but open to competition from other terminal operators within the same or nearby port.
+- Established regional and national trade but open to competition from other terminal operators within the same or a nearby port.

 - Established container trade and need for facilities upgrade.

-The probability of market risk, in general, varies from highest in the first case (1) to lowest in case 5.
+The probability of market risk, in general, varies from highest in the first case (1) to lowest in the last case (5).
 Given the intervening changes in demand due to traffic fluctuations, and contestability on the supply side (intermediate hubs are particularly contestable), market risk is directly connected to investment risk in a terminal due to the amortization length.
 In recent years this risk was abated by the surge in transshipment throughput as maritime shipping companies organized the networks to cope with the growth in long-distance trade and economies of scale.
 With emerging hinterland access regimes, the contestability of gateway traffic is also more acute.

 C. Implications for concessions

 All risks are fairly well known to the industry and embedded in their business strategies.
 As a risk minimization strategy, it has become common practice to launch large terminal projects in phases, following developments in port services demand.
-These phases can be timed with expected volume growth, and financial support can be secured accordingly.
+These phases can be planned to accompany expected volume growth, and financial support can be secured accordingly.
 While capital could not have been readily secured for a large terminal capacity development project, such capital can be made available on an incremental basis and based on realized outcomes from investments in prior phases.